-Some of us including me have heard that the name for a group of Baboons is called a Congress and one might see the coincidence with the that branch of government's approval ratings.
-However, according to Neil’s, “ThatAin’tRight.ForReals.Com” (my own personal fact finding pseudo-organization), I have concluded this is absolute hooey or whatever term you might apply to falsehoods.
-A group of Baboons is in fact called, a Troop.
+Some of us including me have heard that the name for a group of Baboons is called a Congress and one might see the coincidence with that branch of government’s approval ratings.
+However, according to Neil’s, “ThatAin’tRight.ForReals.Com” (my own personal fact-finding pseudo-organization), I have concluded this is absolute hooey or whatever term you might apply to falsehoods.
+A group of Baboons is in fact called a troop.

 Here’s the complete list!

 - Murres – Bizarre or Fragrance

 - Cormorants – gulp or flight

 - Puffins – colony, a puffinry, a circus, a burrow, a gathering, or an improbability

 - Rhinoceros Auklets – colony, loomery, or raft

 - Seagulls – colony, despite the popular group name from the 80’s it is not a flock of seagulls